BitcoinDesign/Guide/guide/payments/overview.md

 Bitcoin is a peer-to-peer push-payment system.
 This means that you can send, or *push*, bitcoin to any address at your will, at any time, without passing through a third party.

-This is radically different from the legacy financial system where it is often possible for others to *pull* and withdraw money from your account (utility companies, financial institutions, merchants etc.).
-When you make a payment it will pass through systems that might delay, control or block the payment.
+This is radically different from the legacy financial system, where it is often possible for others to *pull* and withdraw money from your account (utility companies, financial institutions, merchants, etc.).
+When you make a payment, it will pass through systems that might delay, control or block the payment.
 ## Bitcoin transactions

 The most common bitcoin transactions simply contain instructions to move funds from one address to another.
 Other types of transactions include creating multi-sig wallets or recording data on the blockchain.